ThomasBallardCI/m3-notes-app/README.md

 #### Input Field

-* Testing of the input fields was done by passing them characters below and above the limits set for each input field.
+* Testing of the input fields was done by passing characters below and above the limits set for each input field.

 #### Authentication